An estimated 61.5 million Americans experience mental illness each year. That’s one in every four adults—but only half that number seek treatment.

 “Once they record a video, they turn it in through GoReact and get feedback from me on the platform.
 There are 32 critical skills I’m looking for, and I love the fact that I can build my own rubric to GoReact.
 I can drop markers in to flag skills that should be happening at certain spots in their videos too.
 They record at least six to nine administrations during the semester, and they get detailed feedback that’s actually easy to follow!”

-Gathering and commenting on her students’ videos became drastically easier overnight.
+Gathering and commenting on her psychology students’ videos became drastically easier overnight.
 Mire knew right away that she’s not the only instructor who needs this.
-“Trainers teach this same type of class all over the country, and many use some kind of video-based or video-recorded administration to provide feedback to their students.
-It’s a very standard procedure, but it’s also fraught with difficulties.
-GoReact has provided such a nice solution for this.
-I’m thrilled with it.”
 She raved about the platform so much that one of her faculty colleagues started using it in their own testing training courses the following semester.

 Mire also discovered how easy the software was to use.
 “I am not technically savvy at all so if I can work this, anybody can.
 It was very user friendly, and that’s really cut down on the technical problems that have interfered with the quality of the feedback prior to this year.”